The decoupled extended Kalman filter for dynamic exponential-family factorization models: The Decoupled Extended Kalman Filter

-Another general class of inference algorithms is variational inference, e.g., see \cite{blei2017variational}, which has been studied extensively, especially for the exponential family.
-These algorithms provide approximate posteriors via minimizing the KL-divergence between an approximate posterior and the true posterior, and have batch and online implementations~\cite{JMLR:v14:hoffman13a}.
-The approximate posterior is chosen to be a particular factorized form across parameters, entirely analogous to our independent entities.
-For example, MF variational approaches, referred to as variational Bayes, have been utilized for Gaussian observations with canonical link.
-The result is an update step without a closed-form expression that requires multiple iterations for each observation.
-Specifically, the algorithm performs coordinate ascent, where each entity and its parameters defines each coordinate, e.g., see~\cite{LimTeh2007}.
-The general variational message-passing algorithm developed for (conjugate) exponential family inference has a similar structure~\cite{Winn:2005:VMP:1046920.1088695}.

-The other broad class of learning algorithms is Markov Chain Monte Carlo (MCMC), e.g., Gibbs sampling, Metropolis Hastings, etc. These algorithms, like SGD, generate sequences of parameter values rather than maintain a probabilistic model of the parameters.
-Recently, exciting MCMC algorithms based on Langevin dynamics have been proposed that generate samples of the posterior distribution.
-The stochastic gradient Fisher scoring (SGFS) in \cite{ahn2012bayesian} is closest to our algorithm, and resembles online Fisher scoring driven by Gaussian noise.
-However, compared to our algorithm, it is not specifically online (although it can likely be modified), does not maintain a distribution of the parameters (rather it generates one sample per iteration), it does not take advantage of the computational properties we do to only require inverses of small matrices, nor has been developed for entities.
-It could be useful to pursue such directions in the context of SGFS as well.
+Another broad class of learning algorithms is Markov Chain Monte Carlo (MCMC), e.g., Gibbs sampling, Metropolis Hastings, etc. These algorithms generate sequences of parameter values rather than maintain a probabilistic model of the parameters.
+Recently, MCMC algorithms based on Langevin dynamics have been proposed that generate samples of the posterior distribution.
+The stochastic gradient Fisher scoring (SGFS) in \citet{ahn2012bayesian} is somewhat similar to our algorithm, and resembles online Fisher scoring driven by Gaussian noise.
+However, compared to our algorithm, it is not specifically online, does not maintain a distribution of the parameters, nor has been developed for entities.